IN10/awacs/readme.md

 (invalid parameters given), and the program will not continue.

 ### Checks
-BFC executes the following tests on every run.
-Slow tests are skipped when bfc is run with the --fast option.
+awacs executes the following tests on every run.
+Slow tests are skipped when awacs is run with the --fast option.

 | Checker | Speed | Purpose |